Nevilllf/DevTagControl/README.md

-# Tags PCF Control for Power Apps
+# Tags PCF Control for Model Driven Apps

 This PCF control adds a modern, Fluent UI–based tag picker to model-driven forms in EvergreenWorx applications.
 It enables flexible tagging of records using comma-delimited text fields, auto-suggestions, and inline tag management.